Green Room (film): Filming

 Principal photography began in October 2014 in Portland, Oregon.
 The location for Tad's house was in Astoria, Oregon, on the Oregon coast, and the forest scenes were filmed in the Mount Hood National Forest.
+Filming concluded in late November 2014.

 Music

-Saulnier, who used to play in a hardcore punk band called "No Turn on Fred," wanted the film to "stand the test of real musicians scrutinizing every frame."
+Saulnier, who used to play in a hardcore punk band called No Turn on Fred, wanted the film to "stand the test of real musicians scrutinizing every frame".
 He enlisted Hutch Harris of American indie rock band The Thermals to teach the actors the musical parts that they would be performing onscreen.
 The film's soundtrack is largely populated by heavy metal artists like Midnight rather than white nationalist bands.
-Saulnier says that he wanted the club to have a Motörhead-like atmosphere, but that he had no intention of financially supporting white nationalist artists.
+Saulnier says that he wanted the club to have more of a Motörhead-like atmosphere, and that he had no intention of financially supporting white nationalist artists.

-Soundtrack

 In addition to the songs appearing on the soundtrack, Green Room features several other punk and metal tracks, including Fear's "Legalize Drugs" (1995), Napalm Death's "Suffer the Children" (1990), Obituary's "Paralyzed with Fear" (2014), Poison Idea's "Taken By Surprise" (1990), Slayer's "War Ensemble" (1990), and Bad Brains' "Right Brigade" (1982).